marcopennekamp/lore/specification/types.md

 ### Symbol Types

 A **symbol type** describes a specific symbol value.
 Only the symbol value `#name` can inhabit a symbol type `#name`.
-Symbol types are compiled such that they are interned at run time.

-The **purpose** of a symbol is to represent enumerated values, an error or success code, or an alternative to a value or result.
+The purpose of a symbol is to represent enumerated values, an error or success code, or an alternative to a value or result.
 For example, we can represent different color values as `#red | #green | #blue`.

 ###### Syntax Example